Enigma (ENG) Hits Market Capitalization of $131,704.67

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Enigma’s genesis date was September 11th, 2017.
+Enigma’s launch date was September 11th, 2017.
 Enigma’s total supply is 150,000,000 tokens and its circulating supply is 13,891,102 tokens.
+Enigma’s official website is enigma.co.
+Enigma’s official Twitter account is @enigmampc and its Facebook page is accessible here.
+Enigma’s official message board is forum.enigma.co.
 The Reddit community for Enigma is https://reddit.com/r/enigmaproject and the currency’s Github account can be viewed here.
-The official message board for Enigma is forum.enigma.co.
-The official website for Enigma is enigma.co.
-Enigma’s official Twitter account is @enigmampc and its Facebook page is accessible here.

 Security deposits are required and fees are charged in order to incentivize operation, correctness and fairness in the system.
 ENG is an Ethereum-based ERC 20 token that serves as currency on Enigma’s network.”